 Tamara B. Kaplan M.D. is a neurologist and neuroimmunology specialist at Brigham and Women’s Hospital.
-She is also an Instructor at Harvard Medical School.
+She is also an Assistant Professor at Harvard Medical School.
 Dr. Kaplan obtained her medical degree at the University of Pennsylvania School of Medicine in Philadelphia where she was elected to the Alpha Omega Alpha society.
 Dr. Kaplan completed her residency at the Harvard joint program with Brigham and Women’s Hospital and Massachusetts General Hospital.
 Dr. Kaplan finished her training with fellowship in MS and Neuroimmunology at the Brigham and Women’s Hospital supported by a grant from the National MS Society.
 Her research interests involve neurogenic bladder and pregnancy in demyelinating disease.
 In addition to her clinical practice, Dr. Kaplan also teaches at Harvard Medical School.
 Dr. Kaplan is a member of the American Academy of Neurology and on the executive board for the Massachusetts Neurological Association.
 Dr. Kaplan is originally from Seattle, WA and currently lives in the Boston area with her husband and daughter.

 Michael Levy, MD, PhD

 In 2019, Dr. Levy will be moving from Baltimore, MD, where he has been on the faculty at Johns Hopkins University since 2009 and is Director of the Neuromyelitis Optica Clinic.
 He first came to Hopkins after completing the MD/PhD program at Baylor College of Medicine (Houston, TX) for internship in the Osler Medicine program in 2004.
 He then completed his residency in the Johns Hopkins neurology program in 2005 and a fellowship in neuroimmunology in 2008.